DemandCube/NeverwinterDP/docs/dataflow-development-howto.md

 ##Implement The Dataflow Log Splitter And Persister Scribe##

 1. We can reuse the log message splitter from the previous dataflow
-2. Implement a log persister that will save the log message to the different location according to the sink configuration.
+2. Implement a log persister that will save the log message to a different location according to the sink configuration.

 ``````
   public class LogMessageSplitter extends ScribeAbstract {